Turkey: US criticism over Syria operations unacceptable

 "Increasing the scope of activities in northern Syria will result in the deaths of even more innocent people and civilians.
-The Turkish army must swiftly put an end to its operations in Syria," Iranian Foreign Ministry spokesman Bahram Qassemi.
+The Turkish army must swiftly put an end to its operations in Syria," said Iranian Foreign Ministry Spokesman Bahram Qassemi.

-He noted that despite being crucial to regional security, battling terrorism must not breach a nation's sovereignty and must be carried out with coordination with the nation's central government.
+He noted that despite being crucial to regional security, battling terrorism must not breach a nation's sovereignty and must be carried out in coordination with the nation's central government, presstv reported.

 Syria has been gripped by foreign-backed militancy since March 2011.
 United Nations Special Envoy for Syria Staffan de Mistura estimates that over 400,000 people have been killed in the conflict in Syria.
 The UN has stopped its official casualty count in Syria, citing its inability to verify the figures it receives from various sources.